MRI Scans

 High-Field 1.5T refers to the quality of the images provided.
 With a wide variety of coil options, 1.5T allows for the potential of better image quality across a variety of imaging applications (in comparison to the 3T) This unit has a well-proven track record as being the best for high-quality images.

 MRI Short Bore Scans tend to last 30 to 60 minutes.
+Find out more on how you can prepare for a MRI scan.

 MRI Wide Bore Scans – High-Field (1.5T)